grafana/integration-sample-apps/pgbouncer/README.md

 - Docker (for rendering the cloud-init configuration)
 - Git (for cloning the repository)

+This sample app supports the following platforms: Linux, Windows, Darwin.
+The sample app was also tested with the ARM64 architecture.

 ## Quick Start for New Users

 To get started with the sample app, follow these steps: